Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Introduction

 \section{Introduction}

-Partial differential equations (PDEs) constitute the foundational mathematical framework for describing the spatial and temporal evolution of physical systems~\citep{Evans2010}.
-The numerical discretization of PDEs typically leads to high-dimensional systems, whose solution can become computationally prohibitive, particularly in the presence of nonlinearities or multiscale features~\citep{Haber2018,Valencia2025}.
-To address these challenges, machine learning-based models have been proposed as an efficient alternative, capable of approximating the solution at a fraction of the computational cost~\citep{Chen2021, Fresca2021, Baldan2021, Brunton2024}.
-The framework of physics-informed neural networks~\citep{Raissi2019} rigorously embeds PDE constraints into the training process through automatic differentiation.
-However, this well-established approach is able to provide only a unique solution of the underlying PDE.
-Focusing only on deterministic systems is limiting if stochastic effects play a critical role, such as in the context of uncertainty quantification~\citep{Roy2011, Abdar2021, Liu2024a}.
-Among generative modeling approaches, \textit{denoising diffusion probabilistic models} (DDPMs)~\citep{Ho2020, Nichol2021}, and implicit DDIM~\citep{Song2022}, have been widely adopted across domains including image~\citep{Rombach2022}, video~\citep{Ho2022}, audio~\citep{Kong2021}, and graph tasks~\citep{Chamberlain2021}, demonstrating remarkable capabilities in reproducing complex data distributions.
-As an alternative to diffusion models, \textit{flow matching} has emerged as a promising direction, providing a more direct and computationally efficient framework for generative modeling~\citep{Lipman2023}.
-Furthermore, flow matching approach has shown the potential to achieve high-quality sample generation with a significantly reduced number of function evaluations~\citep{Esser2024}.
+Partial differential equations (PDEs) provide the core mathematical framework for modeling the evolution of physical systems across space and time~\citep{Evans2010}.
+However, discretizing PDEs often results in high-dimensional problems that are computationally prohibitive, especially for nonlinear or multiscale phenomena~\citep{Haber2018, Valencia2025}.
+Recently, machine learning-based methods have emerged as efficient alternatives, enabling the approximation of PDE solutions with significantly reduced computational cost~\citep{Chen2021, Fresca2021, Baldan2021, Brunton2024}.
+Physics-informed neural networks (PINNs)~\citep{Raissi2019} embed PDE constraints directly into the training objective via automatic differentiation.
+However, PINNs yield a single deterministic solution, limiting their use in scenarios where stochasticity is crucial, such as uncertainty quantification~\citep{Roy2011, Abdar2021, Liu2024a}.
+In contrast, generative models like denoising diffusion probabilistic models (DDPMs)~\citep{Ho2020, Nichol2021}, their implicit variants (DDIMs)~\citep{Song2022}, and flow matching~\citep{Lipman2023} have shown strong performance in capturing complex data distributions across domains, including images, videos, audio, and graphs~\citep{Rombach2022, Ho2022, Kong2021, Chamberlain2021}.
+Flow matching, in particular, offers a conceptually simple and computationally efficient framework, achieving high-fidelity sample generation with fewer function evaluations~\citep{Esser2024}.

-The key challenge in integrating physical constraints into flow matching and diffusion-based generative models is resolving the fundamental conflict between two objectives: adhering to physical laws and accurately modeling the data distribution.
-The \textit{physical constraint term} drives the model toward solutions that satisfy governing equations, typically favoring low-variance, deterministic outputs.
-In contrast, the \textit{generative objective} promotes diversity and coverage of the data distribution, encouraging the model to increase variability.
-These goals are often in conflict: enforcing strict physical consistency can restrict the model's capacity to represent the data distribution, while maximizing expressiveness may lead to physically invalid samples.